 The intended application will dictate the optimal fabric weight, fiber, and treatments for your hiking trousers.
 For cooler temperatures, a heavier stretch woven nylon fabric is preferred.
 For warm weather, a lighter and more loosely woven polyester or nylon – perhaps even with mesh vents – would be more comfortable.
 A permethrin treatment is a must for lighter, loosely woven fabrics during peak bug seasons; otherwise, bugs will bite through where the fabric is flush against the skin.

 There are many different kinds of hiking pants suitable for various environments and temperatures so you have plenty of choices.
-The most important thing in a pair of hiking pants is to keep you dry and cool and not to allow moisture buildup inside your clothing.
+The most important thing in a pair of hiking pants is to keep you dry and cool and not to allow moisture build up inside your clothing.
 Softshell hiking pants are rugged, light, allow great freedom of movement, provide moderate warmth, resist wind, and repel water.
 They are also flexible, stretchy, and comfortable no matter what you’re doing.
-Softshell pants are stylish but functional and suitable for cool/cold weather activities like backpacking, bushwhacking, climbing, skiing, and snowboarding.
+Softshell pants are stylish but functional and suitable for cool/cold weather activities like backpacking, bushwhacking, climbing, skiing, and snowboarding (pair well with a more robust belt).
 You can wear softshell pants with a lightweight base layer in the cold.
 Features you want include a thigh pocket, zippered gussets on the lower leg, and instep patches.
-Fleece pants are soft, warm, comfortable, and fit nicely - ideal for camp and for supplementing your sleeping system when it’s really cold.
+Fleece pants are soft, warm, comfortable, and fit nicely – ideal for camp and for supplementing your sleeping system when it’s really cold.
 They are also durable, breathable, and quick-drying, which makes them suitable for a variety of outdoor activities like backpacking, hunting, fishing, winter sports or work.
-Fleece pants are particularly good for layering under shell pants when it’s cold and wet.
+Fleece pants are particularly good for layering under-shell pants when it’s cold and wet.
 Keep in mind that since fleece pants are usually made of polyester, the fabric might generate static electricity.
 The outer side of a pair of fleece-lined pants is generally made from polyester/nylon for more durability and better weather protection.
 The lining is warm but not bulky and you won’t need an additional thermal layer underneath your pants unless hiking in very low temperatures.
 Fleece-lined pants are suitable for a multitude of activities in cold, inclement weather.
 Convertible pants for backpacking are usually manufactured from quick-drying fabrics such as polyester and nylon.
 Zip-off pants are good for backpacking in variable temperatures and changing weather conditions, especially if a big temperature change is expected due to elevation gain or loss as well as when the weather turns cool or windy during your summer hiking trips.
 If it gets too hot/cool, you can always zip-off/on the legs.
 It won’t take you more than a minute to do so.
 Convertible pants offer good protection from heavy vegetation when backpacking on maintained trails.
 They will protect your legs much better than shorts in case you have to deal with insects such as mosquitos or flies.
 The downside of the convertible pants is the presence of zippers as they can be very annoying, especially when hitting your knee while walking or pressing into your knees when you kneel down.
-Generally, if you choose a pair of well designed zip-off pants that fit properly, you won’t have to make a compromise with your comfort.
+Generally, if you choose a pair of well-designed zip-off pants that fit properly, you won’t have to make a compromise with your comfort.
 Hiking pants, whether convertible or not, should have a gusseted crotch and articulated knees for maximum freedom of movement.